 On Unix systems there can be multiple users.
 In this case there is a separate log file for each user accessing the hpttBrdgMgr executable.
-The hpttBrdgMgr log information is written to a log file in the OV_PRIV_LOG directory.
-The log file is named hpttBrdgMgr.<pid>.log where <pid> is the process ID for the specific hpttBrdgMgr instance.
+The hpttBrdgMgr log information is written to a log file in the OV\PRIV\LOG directory.
+The log file is named hpttBrdgMgr.